-When the COVID-19 pandemic began last spring, it felt scary — but also temporary.
-Realistic or not, many of us were optimistic that this whole thing would be behind us by this point in 2020.
+When the COVID-19 pandemic hit the United States in early 2020, it felt scary — but also temporary.
+Realistic or not, many of us were optimistic that this whole thing would be behind us in a matter of months.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy